cockroachdb/docs/v1.0/file-an-issue.md

 ---
 title: File an Issue
-summary: Learn how to file an issue with CockroachDB
+summary: Learn how to file a GitHub issue with CockroachDB.
 toc: false
 ---